MikroElektronika/mikrosdk_click_v2/clicks/rtkrover/details.md

 ## Example Description

-> This example demonstrates the use of RTK Rover click by reading and displaying the GPS coordinates.
+> This example demonstrates the use of RTK Rover Click by reading and displaying the GPS coordinates.

 **The demo application is composed of two sections :**